codescapade/aeons-atlas/Readme.md

 ## Building from source
 - Clone this repository.
-- Install (Haxe)[https://haxe.org].
+- Install [Haxe](https://haxe.org).
 I build this with 4.2.5.
 - Install the `format` library using `haxelib install format`.
 I build this with 3.5.0.
-- Run `haxe build-windows.hxml` or one of the other platforms that have a .hxml file in the root.
+- Run `haxe build-windows.hxml` or one of the other platforms that have a .hxml file in the root folder of the project.